Procedural Knowledge Learning¶

 Condition and Action Creation¶

 This stage creates the basis for the left-hand and right-hand side of the rule.
-To create the initial conditions of the chunk, it copies all conditions in the explanation trace that were flagged as operational during backtracing.
+To create the initial conditions of the chunk, it copies all conditions in the behavior trace that were flagged as operational during backtracing.
 These initial conditions contain literal values for each element.
 To form the actions of the chunk, it creates copies of the actions that produced each of the result and all children of those results that came along for the ride.

-This stage adds all constraints on non-operational conditions that were collected during backtracing.
+This stage adds all constraints on conditions that were collected during backtracing.
 As previously described, each constraint is indexed in terms of the identity it constrains.
-So,if the identity being constrained exists in one of the conditions of the learned rule, EBC will enforce the constraint by adding a new test to that condition.
+So,if the identity being constrained exists in one of the conditions of the learned rule, EBBS will enforce the constraint by adding a new test to that condition.

 One situation in which attaching a constraint can be tricky occurs when the